 Sit upright and look forward.
 Slowly turn your chin towards your right shoulder until you feel the left side of your neck stretching.
 Hold the position for 10 seconds.
 Move your chin back to the center and then do the same for the other side.
 Repeat these steps twice for maximum neck muscle tension relief.

 Look straight ahead with your neck straight.
-Then slowly tilt your head to the left side and hold it in that position for about 5 - 10 seconds.
+Start by slowly tilting your head to the left side and holding it in that position for about up to 10 seconds.
 This will help relieve neck muscle tension on the right side.
-Then, try tilting your head to the right side for the same amount of time in order to get relief on your left side.
-You should repeat this stretch several times over, and also try tilting your head forward and backward to stretch out your neck.
+Then, try tilting your head to the right side for the same amount of time for relief on your left side.
+You should repeat this stretch several times over, tilting your head forward and backward between sides as well.

-Start by bending your knees and placing the palm of your hand on your lower back.
-Then, use your palms to push your back forwards, hold this position for 10 seconds, and repeat.
-This will stretch the muscles in both your back and neck, and may help relieve neck muscle tension.
-This is a great exercise to use if you have been sitting still for a long period of time.
+Start in a standing position with the palms of your hand on your lower back.
+Then, use your palms to push your back forwards.
+Hold this position for 10 seconds, and repeat.
+This will stretch the muscles in both your back and neck.
+This is a great neck tension release exercise to use if you have been sitting still for a long period of time.

-Raise your right arm up straight up, and then bend it.
-Use your left hand to hold your right elbow and gently pull it towards your head.
-Hold the position for 10 - 15 seconds, and then repeat for the other side.
-This exercise, although it doesn't seem to affect the neck directly, it can relieve tension on the upper back muscles and indirectly provide relief for the entire area.
+Raise your right arm straight up, and then bend it.
+Use your left hand to gently push down on your right elbow, down toward your shoulder blade.
+Hold the position for 10 to 15 seconds, and then repeat for the other side.
+This exercise, although it doesn't seem to affect the neck directly, can relieve tension in the upper back muscles and indirectly provide relief for the entire shoulder area.

 Take care of your neck and shoulder muscles by moving them throughout the day with these neck tension exercises.
 Also, make sure to stop doing any exercise or stretch if it causes pain, and do see a doctor if you have persisting or severe neck pain.